elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the other term's variable is nil, abort with "_Invalid use of /, I don't understand the variable '_" then the other term's phrase then "_'._" and the rider; exit.`
+`If the other term's variable is nil, abort with "Invalid use of /, I don't understand the variable '_" then the other term's phrase then "_'._" and the rider; exit.`

-`Add an intermediate given "_ratio_" and the rider's token's first.`
+`Add an intermediate given "ratio_" and the rider's token's first.`

-`Add several fragments given "_put_" and the term's variable and "_and_" and the other term's variable and "_into_" and the intermediate and the rider's token's first.`
+`Add several fragments given "put_" and the term's variable and "_and_" and the other term's variable and "_into_" and the intermediate and the rider's token's first.`

 `Put the intermediate into the term's variable.`